M-Andrew250/hello/README.txt

 Note:All data used are in excel file and were obtained from the National Institute of Statistics of Rwanda under its authorisation.

+VIEWING THE DASHBOARD

+To view the app
+1. download the code, excel data, CSS style file and the png and store them all in the same folder.
+2. open your pc command prompt, navigate to the folder where you kept the files
+3. type streamlit run 2022_GDP_CPI.py